 With equities, the challenge will always be finding the right managers that add value while controlling risk.
-Burgundy Asset Management invests the endowment’s Canadian equities in a very concentrated portfolio with a general indifference to typical sector allocations of other managers and the S&P/TSX index.
-They seek the best businesses in Canada through in-depth bottom-up research, and buy the stock only when the price warrants investment.
-The result of this is a portfolio that will deviate from short-term market returns, but be well positioned to provide longer-term success and also help insulate the portfolio during times of poor market returns as the high-quality stocks in the portfolio provide much needed downside protection.
+Burgundy Asset Management invests Canadian and EAFE equities in very concentrated portfolios with a general indifference to typical sector allocations of other managers and the relative benchmark indices.
+They seek the best businesses through in-depth bottom-up research, and buy the stock only when the price warrants investment.
+The result of this is portfolios that will deviate from short-term market returns, but be well positioned to provide longer-term success and also help insulate the portfolio during times of poor market returns as the high-quality stocks in the portfolio provide much needed downside protection.

 Our U.S. equity manager J.P.
 Morgan faces the challenge of adding value in the very efficient U.S. investment marketplace.
 They do so by focusing on intensive research which allows them to identify companies that are leaders in each industry.
 Research analysts at J.P.
 Morgan are as important as portfolio managers, thus career analysts can analyze different companies in the various industries over long time horizons.
 The portfolio is large, robust, and very conscious of managing risk.

 The other two asset classes are fixed income and real estate.
 The current fixed income mandate focuses on midterm issues of government bonds.
 Predictable cash flows and a low return volatility are the two primary reasons these bonds are held in the portfolio.
 Although the expected returns of bonds as an asset class are comparatively low, bonds provide liquidity, and more importantly, add diversification to the overall portfolio.
 In a portfolio biased towards equities, bonds help reduce risk as they respond to market conditions differently than equities.
 AMI Partners manages the bond portfolio with an emphasis on quality and liquidity, and have generated returns this year that are very close to corporate returns without any of the corporate risk.